 Research has proven that childhood trauma stands in the way of academic success for millions of children, especially those in underserved communities.
 Low literacy, high dropout rates, repeating grades, low achievement, and the school-to-prison pipeline have all been shown to have a high correlation with exposure to trauma.

 Rather than taking reasonable steps to address the needs of students affected by trauma, the suit claims that the Compton Unified School District frequently punished and excluded these children in ways that have made it nearly impossible for them to succeed in school.
 The lawsuit seeks a remedy centered on the adoption of proven models being used by districts across the country, from the state of Massachusetts to the city of San Francisco, which recognize the impact of traumatic experiences and help both students and educators become more resilient in the face of adversity and trauma.

-The Irell team includes Morgan Chu, Ian Washburn and Adina Stohl.
+The Irell team includes Morgan Chu and Ian Washburn.